New Zealand is saying goodbye to 3G.

 - Text ‘3G’ to 550 to check you can stay connected.

-- If your device isn’t ready, check your settings or upgrade to a compatible phone or device.
-Affordable options are available through all providers.
+- If your device isn’t ready, you may need to update your device settings or software, or upgrade to a compatible device.

-Do you have questions?
-Find the answers and helpful tips you need to stay connected.
+Find common questions and answers and helpful tips you need to stay connected below.

 1. What’s happening?

-From the end of 2025, New Zealand’s mobile operators (2degrees, One NZ and Spark) will shutdown their 3G networks.
+From the end of 2025 into the beginning of 2026, New Zealand’s mobile operators (2degrees, One NZ and Spark) are shutting down their 3G networks.

 2. Why is 3G being shutdown?